How PrepIEP works (and what it doesn't do)

 We are deliberate about what PrepIEP will not do, because the cost of pretending otherwise is real:

-- It will not predict BSEA outcomes.
+- It will not predict hearing outcomes.
 Hearings turn on facts, expert testimony, and judicial discretion.
 No AI can responsibly forecast that.

 - It will not replace an advocate.
-If your case needs an advocate, the advisor will say so and point you toward Massachusetts Advocates for Children, the Federation for Children with Special Needs, or your local PTI center.
+If your case needs an advocate, the advisor will say so and point you toward your local PTI center or a qualified special-education advocate.

 - It will not give legal advice.
 "Educational reference, not legal advice" is not a hedge — it is the line we draw.
 The advisor uses collaboration-first language and explicitly does not say "you are entitled to X" or "the district violated Y."